-By the end of 31 December, 2024, the Group held GEL 318.7 million of cash and cash equivalents.
+By the end of 31 December, 2024, the Group held GEL 318.3 million of cash and cash equivalents.
 These cash resources are held to support working capital and fixed capital expenditures.
-Fixed capital expenditures mainly entail the costs related to Modernization Project, which is expected to be finalized by 2024.
+Fixed capital expenditures mainly entail the costs related to Modernization Project, which was finalized in 2024.